wenwei202/iss-rnns/README.md

 # Examples
 ## Stacked LSTMs
-Code in [ptb](/ptb) is stacked LSTMs for language modeling of Penn TreeBank dataset
+Code in [ptb](/ptb) is stacked LSTMs for language modeling of Penn TreeBank dataset.
 ## Attention model
-Code in [bidaf](/bidaf) is a attention and LSTM based model for Question Answering of SQuAD
+Code in [bidaf](/bidaf) is an attention+LSTM model for Question Answering of SQuAD dataset.